Institutio Oratoria: Introduction

 Quintilian wrote his book during the last years of the reign of Emperor Domitian.
 In the tradition of several Roman emperors, such as Nero and Caligula, Domitian's regime grew harsher as time went on. “[An] active secret police preyed on the Roman population, and even senators were encouraged in various ways to inform on each other ... under Domitian, even the slightest suspicion of disrespect for the emperor became a capital crime” (xx).
 Social and political corruption were rife.
 In a move of utmost irony, the debauched Domitian appointed himself “censor perpetuus, making himself responsible for public morals” (xx).

 Against this backdrop, it was very difficult to find orators in the tradition of Cicero, part of whose "fame as an orator stems from his public denunciations of enemies of the state" (XIX).
 Such positions were simply too dangerous to take during the reign of the emperors since Augustus.
 Therefore, the role of the orator had changed since Cicero's day.
 Now, they were more concerned with pleading cases than anything else.
 Into this time, Quintilian attempted to interject some of the idealism of an earlier time.
 “Political oratory was dead, and everyone in Rome knew it was dead; but Quintilian deliberately chooses the oratory of a past generation as his educational ideal” (Gwynn, 188).

-For hundreds of years during the middle ages, European scholars only knew about the Institutio from quotations in other works and little fragments that they recovered.
-However, a complete copy was found in 1416 in the Monastary of St. Gall (St. Gallen), Switzerland:
+For hundreds of years during the Middle Ages, European scholars only knew about the Institutio from quotations in other works and little fragments that they recovered.
+However, a complete copy was found in 1416 in the Monastery of St. Gall (St. Gallen), Switzerland: